Description of

 5. COLOR - A rich even shade of ash-gray.
 The neck is red with a brilliant greenish metallic luster.
 Wings to show two well-defined bars running in a curved V-shape across the wing coverts.
 The bars are to be a chestnut red in color, approximately an inch apart at the bottom of the wing coverts and come nearly together as they approach the top of the wing.
 The darker tail bar is absent.
 Black or brown flecking is permitted in the wing flights and tail rectrices.
 Ash-gray is preferred, but light silvery-gray is permissible over the rump.

-K. DESCRIPTION OF THE ASH YELLOW BAR KING (DILUTE OF ASH RED)
+DESCRIPTION OF THE ASH YELLOW BAR KING (DILUTE OF ASH RED)

 1. BEAK- Horn color